settylab/2for1separator/Readme.md

 ## Disclaimer

 This is an alpha version with very high memory demand of up to 300 GB.
-An new version, that aims to reduce the resource demand, will be released soon.
+A new version, that aims to reduce the resource demand, will be released soon.

 ## Installation